-Why do stops and fricatives behave differently raise an important theoretical question; since stops and fricatives behave differently phonetically, do they possibly undergo two different "devoicing rules"?
+Why stops and fricatives behave differently raises an important theoretical question; since stops and fricatives behave differently in terms of how they are incompletely devoiced, do they possibly undergo two different "devoicing rules"?
 We find this unlikely for the following reason.
-As reviewed in Padgett [2011], Russian sonorants do not undergo obligatory devoicing, except for gradient, non-obligatory devoicing.
-In contrast with sonorants, our results (Figure 2a and 4a) showed that both stops and fricatives devoiced almost obligatorily, which is qualitatively different from the case of sonorants.
+As reviewed in Padgett (2012), Russian sonorants do not undergo obligatory devoicing, except for gradient, non-obligatory devoicing.
+In contrast with sonorants, our results (Figures 2(a) and 4(a)) showed that both stops and fricatives devoiced almost obligatorily, which is qualitatively different from the case of sonorants.
 In this sense, stops and fricatives form a natural class, and it is natural to think that the same process targets that class.